 - 2 jalapeno peppers, finely minced

 - 4 TB fresh lime juice

 - 3 TB freshly minced cilantro

 - 1 tsp sea salt

 - tortilla chips for serving

-- In a large bowl, combine the pineapple, mango, bell peppers, onion, jalapeno, onion, and ½ teaspoon salt.
+- In a large bowl, combine the pineapple, mango, bell peppers, onion, jalapeno peppers, lime juice, cilantro, and sea salt.

 - Gently stir to mix together and let sit for 1-2 hours in the refrigerator so the flavors combine.